September 18, 2020 | Authored by: Roy Barak

 Understand the supply chain

 It’s not just one industry that experiences the interesting concept of hoarding toilet paper and Clorox wipes in a pandemic.
 Digital businesses have supply chains as well.
 The world of direct-to-consumer and everything-to-the-home is booming.
-Consumers in this world are hoarding but in a more covert manner; keeping these past, present and future subscribers are critical for a business.
+Consumers in this world are hoarding but in a more covert manner; keeping these past, present and future subscribers is critical for a business.
 When you measure the difference in your bottom line, you’ll be able to see lasting gains in the longevity of customer relationships and optimize accordingly in order to grow.
 On the expense side – make sure your vendors understand your business and financial challenges.
-Work with vendors’ whose commercial models have joint risk-reward models.
+Work with vendors whose commercial models have joint risk-reward models.

 Which billing platform is right for B2C subscriptions?Download